Treatment for Addictions

 Addiction Recovery and Relapse Prevention

 Prevention is also necessary to stop individuals already using some drugs from progressing to others, preventing occasional users from increasing their consumption.
+The international classification of prevention measures, used in the United Nations Office on Drugs and Crime standards, includes the following strategies:

 • Universal: Universal prevention targets large groups or the entire population (e.g., through TV ads or school programs) to prevent or delay substance use.